How You Can Stop Foot and Toenail Fungus In Its Tracks

 The greatest danger of not treating the foot or toenail fungus is that it can spread to other parts of the body, such as the hands and groin.

-If for some reason you can’t treat your toenails, at least use an antifungal topical cream on the surrounding skin, Dr. Ng says.
+If for some reason you can’t treat your toenails or your feet right away, at least use an antifungal topical cream on the surrounding skin, Dr. Ng says.
 That will help keep it from spreading and keep the skin intact.